 The speaker’s tone softens when he turns to describe how she will depart for heaven.
 It will not be harsh, painful, or, in any way, disturbing.
 God and “Death” will take her as a bud is broken from a branch by the wind.

 In the final lines, he asks her to “Gently” close her eyes and remember that God will see him, and all those who care about her, reunited in heaven.

 Ay, thou art for the grave; thy glances shine

 Too brightly to shine long; another Spring

 Shall deck her for men’s eyes—but not for thine—

 Sealed in a sleep which knows no wakening.

-Before the reader even begins the first stanza of the poem, one should have an idea of what it is going to be about.
+Before the reader even begins the first stanza of ‘Consumption,’ one should have an idea of what it is going to be about.
 The title “Consumption,” the colloquial name for what is most likely tuberculosis, informs the reader that this poem is going to be about death.
-This is a disease that the poet is intimately familiar with as tuberculosis, or TB, was quite more prevent in the 1700s and 1800s, than it is now.
+This is a disease that the poet is intimately familiar with as tuberculosis, or TB, was quite more prevent in the 1700s and 1800s than it is now.